 The Company's primary focus continues to be on its research and development of drug product candidates.
 The research and development of drug product candidates require the expenditure of significant amounts of cash over a relatively long-time period.
-The Company expects to continue to incur losses from continuing operations, for the foreseeable future.
-The Company's cumulative deficit as at April 30, 2021 is \$185,784,000.
-There can be no assurance that the Company will record earnings in the future.
+The Company expects to continue to incur losses from continuing operations for the foreseeable future.
+The Company's accumulated deficit as at July 31, 2021 is \$188,554,000.
+There can be no assurance that the Company will record earnings in the future or that the drug product candidates under development by us will be approved for sale in Canada, the United States, or elsewhere.
+Furthermore, there can be no assurance that if such products are approved, they will be successfully commercialized, and the extent of our future losses and the timing of our profitability are highly uncertain.
+If we are unable to achieve profitability, we may be unable to continue our operations.